 Explanation: A person does not qualify for SpB if another means of support is available.

 |an unaccompanied humanitarian minor (UHM) who holds a TPV or Safe Haven Enterprise visa (SHEV)||

 SpB should not be granted to a young person under 16 years as the young person is being fully supported by a state/territory welfare department.

 SpB should only be granted to a young person aged 16 years and over if a state/territory welfare department is not providing adequate support or the young person is required to contribute to this support.

-Explanation: UHMs are placed in the guardianship of the Minister for Immigration and Border Protection and are supported by contracted service providers and/or state/territory welfare departments.
+Explanation: UHMs are placed in the guardianship of the Minister for Home Affairs and are supported by contracted service providers and/or state/territory welfare departments.

 Determining the rate of payment